cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/defining_and_importing_macro_package.md

-# Macro Package Definition and Import
+# 1Macro Package Definition and Import

 In the Cangjie language, macro definitions must be placed within a package declared by `macro package`.
 A package scoped by `macro package` only allows macro definitions to be externally visible, while other declarations remain package-private.